epjd/automated-lead-research-system/README.md

-# Automated Lead Research & Outreach System
+# Automated Lead Research & Outreach System (n8n)

-A **3-stage agentic AI pipeline** that automates the end-to-end process of identifying, qualifying, and approaching B2B sales leads — from monitoring industry and regulatory signals, to AI-based qualification, to generating and sending targeted outreach content, with no manual step between data collection and send.
+A **3-stage agentic AI pipeline** that automates the end-to-end process of identifying, qualifying, and approaching B2B sales leads — from monitoring industry and regulatory signals, to AI-based qualification, to generating and sending targeted outreach content

 ---